mrworf/detrackify-email/README.md

     - '^https://trusted\\.example\\.com'
   whitelist_senders:
     - '^admin@example\\.org$'
+  # sender patterns are checked against the full address
 ```

 See the [guard server guide](GUARD_SERVER.md) for more details on running the guard server, enabling privacy mode and using a reverse proxy.